sgh185/sgh185.github.io/_pages/riptide.md

 ## Control-Flow Paradigm and ISA

-RipTide employs a </em>steering-based control-flow paradigm (Φ<sup>-1</sup>) that saves energy.
+RipTide employs a <em>steering-based</em> control-flow paradigm (Φ<sup>-1</sup>) that saves energy.
 Other mechanisms to implement control-flow include predication and selection (Φ).
 However, predication can waste energy by frequent masking operations and selection wastes energy by perform both true and false sides of a branch before proceding.

 Steering-based control-flow minimizes energy because values operations are gated and performed only when it is determined which side to execute (true and false).
 Values are then only sent where they are actually needed.
+These operators (and others) are described in detail in the figures below.

 Steering is implemented with the <em>steer</em> operators (in true and false flavors) and the <em>carry</em> operator.